In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 We are approaching that reality.
 The world we live in today was positively Utopian until the past generation or two.

 We did not get here by being content to die in harmony with nature.
 We decoupled from nature.
 We become radically more innovative and productive.
-The key to future well-being and the welfare of the planet lies in greater decoupling – climate friendly fuels, environment friendly production, more productive agriculture, and the eventual transition to endlessly recycled materials.
-It must be a world where everyone experiences abundance through their participation in networks of productivity and exchange.
+The key to future well-being and the planet's welfare lies in greater decoupling – climate-friendly fuels, environment-friendly production, more productive agriculture, and the eventual transition to endlessly recycled materials.
+It must be a world where everyone experiences abundance through participation in productivity and exchange networks.
 That is what "living in balance with nature" truly is.

-(Note: At replacement rate fertility, the global population will grow from about 7.7 billion to between nine and eleven billion by century’s end.
+(Note: At replacement rate fertility, the global population will grow from about 7.7 billion to between nine and eleven billion by the century's end.
 The children born in 2020 will likely have children at about the replacement rate.
-However, the population born in 2010 is larger than the coming 2020 population, and the population born in 2000 is larger than 2010’s.
-If all these age cohorts simply replace themselves in the next few decades, the population will continue grow but at a decelerating rate.)
+However, the population born in 2010 is larger than the coming 2020 population, and the population born in 2000 is larger than in 2010.
+If all these age cohorts replace themselves in the next few decades, the population will continue to grow but at a decelerating rate.)

 "For instance, I had noticed a long time ago that the term “neoliberal” functions as the most important piece of cryptonormative vocabulary in critical studies.
 For those who don’t know, here’s the basic problem with “neoliberalism.”
 It’s a made-up thing.
 It’s just a word that Foucault popularized, to talk about economic ideas that he didn’t really understand.
 There is no group of people out there who actually describe themselves as a neoliberals.
 Because of this, there are no constraints on what it can refer to, and there is no one to answer any of the criticisms that are made of it.
 Compare that to terms like “conservative” or “libertarian.”
 Because there are real people who call themselves “libertarian,” if you write something that criticizes libertarianism, an actual libertarian might write back and contest what you say.
 With “neoliberalism,” on the other hand, you can say whatever you want, without any fear that a real-life neoliberal will write back and contest your claims – because there are none.
 As a result, people who use this term in their writing are basically announcing, up front, that their intended audience is the left-wing academic echo chamber.
 After all, if they wanted to engage with people outside that chamber, they would have to address one or more of the ideologies that are actually, and self-consciously, held by people outside that chamber.
 (In this respect, people who criticize neoliberalism are the cowardly lions of academia.
 If you think you’ve got what it takes, why not go out and find an actual right-winger to argue with?)